varepsilon/clickmodels/README.md

 6. **json** list with the *presentation types* of the documents (see *Chuklin, A. et al. 2013.
 Using Intent Information to Model User Behavior in Diversified Search.
 ECIR (2013).*). **If you do not want to know this** just set it to the list of `false` of the same length as the previous list.
 7. **json** list of clicks.
 Each element is the number of times corresponding URL was clicked

 If you need more data to experiment with you can use any publicly available dataset and convert it to the format described above.
-For example, you can use a dataset released by one of the Yandex challenges:
+For example, you can use a dataset provided by one of the Yandex challenges (you need to register to get access to the data):
 - http://imat-relpred.yandex.ru/en/datasets
 - http://switchdetect.yandex.ru/en/datasets